fabferri/az-pattern/00-basic-examples/vm-cluster/Readme.md

 # Cluster of Azure VMs through ARM template

-Here an ARM (Azure Resource Manager) template to create a cluster of Azure VMs attached to the same Virtual Network (VNet).
+The Azure ARM template creates a cluster of Azure VMs, attached to the same Virtual Network (VNet).

-List of files:
+**List of files**:

 | Name                  | Description                                                  |
 |:--------------------- |:-------------------------------------------------------------|